ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 # Foundation Services, Sponsors, And Funding

 ???
-Non-profit foundations attract some donations - from individuals or small businesses who want to say thanks for the software we provide.
+Non-profit do often foundations attract some donations - from individuals or small businesses who want to say thanks for the software we provide.
 But the bulk of funding for most software non-profits comes from corporate grants or recurring sponsors.
+And several of the larger software foundations, like Eclipse and Linux, are actually Business Leagues - they may be non-profits, but are not charities, and contributions aren't deductible.

 How do these foundations get their money?
 Primarily recurring corporate sponsorships.